dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

           node-version: ${{ matrix.node-version }}
 ```

-These first two steps is pretty standard for Node.js projects such as Next.js.
+These first two steps are pretty standard for Node.js projects such as Next.js.
 With these, we can install the npm package dependencies and run scripts in our `package.json`.

 ```yml
 jobs: